 Normally the test is carried out by a computerised machine, a Humphrey.
 Occasionally the manual test has to be used, a Goldman.
 Again, for each test you have to look at a central point, and have to press a buzzer each time you see the light.

 You need to bring your reading or bi-focal glasses you have.
 (But always bring your distance and reading glasses to every eye clinic visit.)

 The glaucoma technician, an orthoptist, or optometrist will do the test.

-The results are placed in your notes and the ophthalmologist will review the notes at your next consultation. (see Driving visual fields above).
+The results are placed in your records and the ophthalmologist will review the records at your next consultation. (see Driving visual fields above).

 Usually the test is advised at you previous consultation.
 It is one of the most important tests for glaucoma.
 If your side vision gets worse, you may need more drops to lower the eye pressure further.
 It is usually carried out before the NEXT appointment, to help the doctor advise you on the treatment that would be helpful.

 The test determines whether or not you have lost sight from glaucoma and other conditions.
 Changes in the visual field help to determine if the sight is getting worse and the glaucoma is progressing (if it is progressing your eye needs a lower pressure).

 Reduction in the mean deviation of Humphrey fields is significant, and is a very quick way to review the result.

 It is vital that you let the eye clinic know (see appointments) so an alternative appointment can be arranged, and the appointment offered to someone else, so you have to wait less time for the next appointment.